nadim-chowdhury/hoobank-rjs/README.md

 # hoobank-rjs

-This a react js website.
+This is a react js website.